 How to disagree and still maintain contact

-The following offers additional resource material related to the conversation with Dr. Jared Scherz, (audio file/podcast) recorded on Dec.
-14, 2011.
+The following offers additional resource material related to the conversation with Dr. Jared Scherz, (audio file/podcast).
 The main points include:

 One of the most stress-producing obstacles in any relationship is the need to be right when it requires others to be wrong.